-Death in BSF firing: BNP demands UN probe
+Death In BSF Firing: BNP demands UN probe

-BNP today demanded a UN-supervised investigation into the killing of a Border Guard Bangladesh (BGB) soldier by Indian Border Security Force (BSF) along Benapole border area of Jashore
+BNP yesterday demanded a UN-supervised investigation into the killing of a Border Guard Bangladesh soldier by Indian Border Security Force along Benapole border area of Jashore.

 In a statement, BNP condemned the killing and raised questions about the "sovereignty and independence of Bangladesh".